redth-org/BTProgressHUD/README.md

 ## Credits

 SVProgressHUD is brought to you by [Sam Vermette](http://samvermette.com) and [contributors to the project](https://github.com/samvermette/SVProgressHUD/contributors).

-The success and error icons are from [Glyphish](http://glyphish.com/).
+The success, error and info icons are from [Human Interface Guidelines](https://developer.apple.com/design/human-interface-guidelines/sf-symbols/overview/) from Apple.
 If you have feature suggestions or bug reports, feel free to help out by sending pull requests or by [creating new issues](https://github.com/samvermette/SVProgressHUD/issues/new).
 If you're using SVProgressHUD in your project, attribution would be nice.

 BTProgressHUD is brought to you by [Nic Wise](http://www.fastchicken.co.nz/).
 I'm also happy to take bug reports and pull requests for the MonoTouch version.
 If you use BTProgressHUD in your project, attribution would also be